totvslabs/pyCarol/doc/source/pycarol/tutorial/tutorial.introduction.rst

 environment.
 The access token sets the security level to asure only authorized applications can interact with your environment and data.

-On the user / environment configurations drop down, on the top right, click on ``Environment Admin``.
+On the user / environment configurations dropdown, on the top right, click on ``Environment Admin``.
 Now select the ``Tokens`` sheet and the click on the ``Create token`` button.
 The steps are ilustrated on figure 7.